kcmerrill/alfred/TFM.md

 ### summary | string

 The task can be described by it's summary.
 When performing a list of the tasks, or when the task is started, the summary will be displayed.
+If left blank(as it's optional) it will _not_ be shown in the list of available tasks.

 ```yaml
 show.summary: